 Lahij: the coppersmiths' village of the Caucasus

-A guide to Lahij, the historic craft village in the mountains of Azerbaijan — its cobbled streets, centuries-old coppersmithing tradition, and why this Silk Road settlement is worth the journey.
+A guide to Lahij, the mountain craft village of Azerbaijan — its cobbled streets, centuries-old coppersmithing, and this Silk Road settlement.

 High in the mountains, along a road that clings to a river gorge, sits Lahij — a stone village where the ring of hammer on copper has echoed for centuries.
 Lahij is one of Azerbaijan's most atmospheric places: a living craft settlement where a traditional trade still defines daily life.
-For travelers who want authenticity over spectacle, it is unforgettable.
+For travelers who want authenticity over spectacle, it is unforgettable — and it slots naturally into a wider northern route through the Greater Caucasus.

 A village built for craft

 Lahij is an old mountain settlement famous above all for coppersmithing.
-Its workshops have produced hammered copper vessels — plates, jugs, pots — for generations, decorated with patterns passed down through families.
+Its workshops have produced hammered copper vessels — plates, jugs, pots, trays, and water containers — for generations, decorated with patterns passed down through families.
 The craft is so central that Lahij is essentially defined by it, and the coppersmithing tradition of Azerbaijan is recognized as intangible cultural heritage.

 Walking the village